A Broken and Contrite Heart God Will Not Despise

 David knew this about himself.
 It’s true about us too.
 David is showing us, by the way he prays, what the real need is for those who sin sexually.
 Not a word in this psalm about sex.
 Instead: “Let me hear joy and gladness; let the bones that you have broken rejoice. . . .
 Restore to me the joy of your salvation, and uphold me with a willing, firm, established spirit.”
 This is profound wisdom for us.

-4.6.
-Which brings us to the last point.
-Under all this, David has discovered that God has crushed him (v.
-8) in love, and that a broken and contrite heart is the mark of all God’s children.
+Sixth, he discovered that God has crushed him in love, and that a broken and contrite heart is the mark of all God’s children.
 Verse 17: “The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise.”

 All gracious affections [feelings, emotions] that are a sweet [aroma] to Christ . . . are brokenhearted affections.
 A truly Christian love, either to God or men, is a humble brokenhearted love.
 The desires of the saints, however earnest, are humble desires: their hope is a humble hope; and their joy, even when it is unspeakable, and full of glory, is a humble brokenhearted joy. . . .
-(Religious Affections [New Haven: Yale University Press, 1959], pp. 339f.)
+(Edwards, Religious Affections, 339)